Gain access to thousands of additional definitions and advanced search features—ad free! JOIN NOW

 : the magnitude of a specified characteristic or quality

 the celebrity's likability quotient is high

-Recent Examples of quotient from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'quotient'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'quotient.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Middle English quocient, modification of Latin quotiens how many times, from quot how many